teamdatatonic/data-analytics-golden-demo/cloud-composer/data/terraform/workflows/README.md

 ### Run

 As an example, an [eventarc](https://cloud.google.com/eventarc/docs) trigger is set up to run the Cloud Workflow whenever a file is dropped into the Dataproc bucket.
-You can test the eventarc trigger by adding a file to this bucket, triggering the Cloud Workflow which will in turn run the Dataform workflow.
+You can test the eventarc trigger by adding a file to this bucket - this will trigger the Cloud Workflow which will in turn run the Dataform workflow.

 Alternatively, you can run the Cloud Workflow manually.